manfredspitze/tiered-python-activities-solution/instructions.md

 - Look up the height of the Empire State Building (including its spire and the antenna) online
 - Write a script that uses a CONSTANT to convert the building's height in feet to meters
 - Use **concatenation** to display on separate lines the building's height in feet and in meters
+- Include the units in your output